gammasoft71/xtd/docs/enum_class.md

 | [Home](home.md) | [News](news.md) | [Gallery](gallery.md) | [Examples](examples.md) | [Downloads](downloads.md) | [Documentation](documentation.md) | [Support](support.md) | [Sources](https://github.com/gammasoft71/xtd) | [Project](https://sourceforge.net/projects/xtdpro/) | [Gammasoft](gammasoft.md) | [Website](https://gammasoft71.wixsite.com/xtdpro) |

-# Enum class
+# enum, enum class and enum struct

-Enums and enum classes in c++11 have two problems:
+Enums, enum classes and enum struct in c++11 have two problems:
 * Displaying in a string the name of the enum value either for debugging or simply to qualify some values as for example in [xtd::drawing::color::name]().
 * There is no flags attribute.
-You have to add the bitwise operators for each enum class.
-Additional problem to display in a string the names of the value.
+You have to add the bitwise operators for each enum, enum class or enum struct.
+Enum flags pose an additional problem for displaying the value names in a string due to bitwise flags.

 ## External libraries